astrodataformat/usecases/README.md

 of astronomy data formats.

-This document describes the approach of the astrodataformat group toward creating a whitepaper which describes the requirements on modern astronomical data formats.
+This document describes the approach of the astrodataformat group toward creating a white paper which describes the requirements on modern astronomical data formats.

 We will have a structured process (described below) and utilize two sites